Hucaru/Valhalla/README.md

 ## What is this?

-This project exists to preserve and archive an early version of the game
+This project exists to preserve and archive an early version of the game (v28 of global)

 ## Client modifications

 - 00663007 - change to jmp for multiclient
-- 0041BD17 - fill with nop to remove internet explorer iframe add after client close
+- 0041BD17 - fill with nop to remove internet explorer iframe advert after client close
 - 0066520B - push to stack resolution in y
 - 00665211 - push to stack resolution in x
 - 0066519c - mov 0x0 instead of 0x10 for windowed mode